-George Linder, who owned the country’s largest supplier of lightweight wheelchairs, first came across The Running Man in an airport bookstore in 1982.
+George Linder – proud owner of the country’s largest supplier of lightweight wheelchairs – first came across The Running Man in an airport bookstore in 1982.
 He’d never heard of Bachman nor did he have any reason to question his identity.
 He simply thought he’d found a good book.
 I mean, just look at that tagline: “Welcome to America in 2025, when the best men don’t run for President; they run for their lives.”

 It’s not exactly Shakespeare, but it’s exactly the trashy page-turner you want at an airport.
 Linder couldn’t stop imagining the tagline being read by Don “In a World” LaFontaine over a movie trailer, to the point he decided he needed to make the movie himself.
 As he told Cinefantastique, “I contacted the author’s agent and was a bit taken aback to learn that he was asking a comparatively great deal of money for the option of a book which had less than 100,000 copies in print.
 I mean, who had ever heard of ‘Richard Bachman’?”